F2006/nagios-blitz-alert-notification/README.md

 ## Setup

 - Copy the blitz_nagios.sh bash file, I have used /usr/local/bin.
-For Linux, make sure the file is executable ` chmod +x blitz_nagios.sh `
+For Linux, make sure the file is executable ` sudo chmod +x blitz_nagios.sh `

 - Add these commands to your commands.cfg